-Naturally, Jim talked about getting his start in comedy and becoming a movie superstar – but the wildest story was his bizarre vision quest in the Mojave Desert.
+Comedy and film icon Jim Carrey stopped by the Stern Show on Tuesday morning to talk to Howard about getting his start in comedy and becoming a major movie superstar – but the wildest story he told on air had to do with a bizarre vision quest he went on in the Mojave Desert.

-Just then, Jim noticed that the mountain range was shaped exactly like a man lying down, so Jim got in the position depicted by the range – and felt a wave of bliss surge through him.
+Just then, Jim noticed that the mountain range was shaped exactly like a man lying down, so Jim got in the position depicted by the range and felt a wave of bliss surge through him.
 The mountain man even smiled at Jim and he felt he would be okay.

 Jim told Howard about the very beginning of his show business ascent.
-He auditioned for Saturday Night Live in Burbank, California, but he wasn't chosen to join the cast.
-Jim had something of a premonition that it would work out that way – when he arrived for the audition he heard someone yell 'Don't do it!' as a page was about to jump to his death from the top of building.
+He auditioned for "Saturday Night Live" in Burbank, Calif. but he wasn't chosen to join the cast.
+Jim had something of a premonition that it would work out that way – when he arrived for the audition he heard someone yell "Don't do it!" as a page was about to jump to his death from the top of building.

-Jim went on to become King of the Box Office with movies like Ace Ventura Pet Detective and The Mask and, of course, Dumb and Dumber.
-He successfully segued into serious acting work too, in movies like The Truman Show and Man in the Moon, where he played Andy Kaufman.
+Jim went on to become a king at the box office, with movies like "Ace Ventura: Pet Detective," "The Mask," and "Dumb and Dumber."
+He successfully segued into serious acting work, too, in movies like "The Truman Show" and "Man on the Moon," where he played Andy Kaufman.

 Actually, Jim told Howard he didn't really play Andy Kaufman, he channeled Andy Kaufman.
 He described basically living his life during that time as the oddball performance artist – so much so that director Miloš Forman didn't know how to handle it.
 If you've ever listened to Howard interact with Stern Show writer Benjy Bronk (who counts Andy Kaufman as a hero) you might understand what that must have been like.